An app for a DIY (do it yourself) chain in Belarus

 Challenges

-2. Increase conversions from mobile traffic
+2. Increase conversions

-3. Generate a new mobile sales channel
+3. Launch new mobile sales channel

 2. Place an order

-4. Add products to a list of favorites
+4. Add products to a favourites list

-In the app, the customer can:
+In the app, the customer is able to:

 The Solution

-1. Developed a geolocation guide for Belarus
+1. Developed a geolocation guide for Eastern Europe

 Iliya Gurkov